shivalikachavan/p8105_final/final_report/Final_Report.md

   used (1 if the participant has the outcome, 0 if not).
 - Predictors: any demographic variables (sex, age group, education level, etc.)

+The final number of observations used in the BRFSS dataset were 2749477.

 # 5. Exploratory analysis